6 Reasons Your Dog Licks Pee & What to Do About It

 Often, the treatment for uncomplicated UTIs is antibiotics.
 Sometimes, fluid therapy will be needed if your dog is dehydrated.

-Cushing’s disease is caused by a tumor on your dog’s adrenal gland.
+One of the primary causes of Cushing’s disease is the growth of tumors on your dog’s adrenal or pituitary glands.
 In some cases, this tumor can be removed through surgery.
 However, in other cases, surgery may not be an option.
 Luckily, medication can be used as well, and most dogs live a pretty healthy life.
 Your dog will likely need regular vet visits and tests to ensure that the treatment is working as expected.

 To treat pica, your Vet will need to identify the underlying cause.
 The cause needs to be treated before the pica will subside.
 Often, behavioral pica requires that the pet increases their exercise and mental stimulation.
 Most dogs do not receive enough exercise, which can cause stress and boredom pica.